SHOOTING THE BLACK

 Finally there is this, if your revolver mysteriously "jams" for no good reason (like the slugs aren't down below the top of the chambers or there are cap fragments inside the action or the oil in there has turned gummy or grimy), that means something needs further attention.
 While it is jammed, pull back on the hammer and see if the cylinder bolt is retracting.
 If it isn't, you have a problem with your cylinder bolt spring end that engages the cam of the hammer as described above.
 If the bolt is retracting properly, you have something wrong with the hand and spring and it is probably caused by the spring not being out far enough or it's loose and not staying in position.
 It's also possible the tip of the hand is worn out and this causes the cylinder to not line up too (as described above).
 If the hand is too short or not being held in position by the spring, that puts the hand on the wrong part of the rotating cutouts at the back of the cylinder and that can jam things up.

-A final word on the care of Black Powder RevolversI think that it is well to remember that one of the B.P. revolver’s worst enemies is heavy accumulations of powder grime.
-Built up grime is probably the number one reason the spring on a "hand & spring" breaks and if it does break, your revolver's screwed until you can make a new one.
-It’s up to you to clean your revolver when it starts to feel sluggish.
-Remember, our revolvers are not modern weapons that shoot clean burning propellants.
-They will not shoot load after load without disassembly and cleaning.
-Depending on how much powder you shoot with each round, don’t expect to get more than 12 to 18 shots between cleanings.
+A final word on the care of Black Powder RevolversI think that it is well to remember that one of the B.P. revolver’s worst enemies is heavy accumulations of powder grime (fouling).
+You should stop shooting and do an external cleaning of your revolver if its action starts to feel sluggish because all that extra force required to cock puts a lot of stress on the internal mechanism and is probably the number one reason the hand & spring fails.
+Remember, our revolvers are not modern weapons that shoot clean burning propellants and if you don't use grease behind the bullet, they will not shoot more than 12 to 18 shots between cleanings.
 Of course, if you use sufficient grease behind your bullet, you will be able to shoot many more rounds - perhaps 50 or more rounds.

 Your revolver’s internal mechanism’s real worse enemy can be you.
 If the mechanism is jammed or starts to get stiff, don’t force it!
 Clear the jam or clean out whatever is hanging up the revolver before doing any more shooting.
 If your revolver starts malfunctioning, end the shooting session early and take the piece home where you can work on it.
 If you have any unfired chambers, simply take the caps off and it will be safe to transport.
 Unless I'm mistaken, a B.P. revolver is leagally considered "unloaded" if it has the caps off and without the caps, there's no way to set it off accidently.

-If fouling has made it impossible to disassemble your revolver, put a few drops of Thompson’s B.P. solvent or similar product or even water on and around the cylinder pin and wait a minute or two for it to penetrate.
+If you don't load with grease behind the bullet and fouling has made it impossible to disassemble your revolver, put a few drops vegetable oil (jojoba, olive oil, etc.) on and around the cylinder pin and wait a minute or two for it to penetrate (spray on cooking oil works well too).
 After you have removed the cylinder, try to evaluate what is wrong.
-It is probably just a dirty and jammed cylinder and pin or there maybe a fragment of exploded cap in the mechanism.
+It is probably just a dirty and jammed cylinder, the cylinder pin (arbor) is loaded with fouling, or there maybe a fragment of exploded cap in the mechanism.
 Never, but never use a brass hammer or any kind of extraordinary force to disassemble or clear a jam as I have seen some people do.
-Believe me, a small bottle of solvent and a little patience is far more effective than whacking your revolver with a brass hammer.
+Believe me, a small bottle of vegetable oil (or a can of spray on cooking oil) and a little patience is far more effective than whacking your revolver with a brass hammer.